• Skip to main content

 This disclosure agreement must state explicitly that the purchase agreement is not contingent upon waiving inspection rights and affirm the buyer’s right to choose a licensed home inspector and have a reasonable time to decide whether to proceed “[I]f the results of the inspection are not satisfactory to the Buyer.”

-The regulation also states a “Render Meaningless” standard that prohibits contract provisions designed to frustrate the effectiveness of inspections.
+The regulation also includes a “Render Meaningless” standard that prohibits contract provisions designed to frustrate the effectiveness of inspections.
 These provisions might include unreasonably limiting inspection scheduling, scope, or timing or preventing buyers from withdrawing based on unsatisfactory results.
 However, parties may still agree to reasonable monetary thresholds for repair costs or limited forfeiture terms for deposits.

 Notwithstanding the regulation’s restrictions on waiving inspections, buyers may waive inspections after an offer’s acceptance, provided the buyer’s decision to waive inspection is made independently, without any involvement from the seller or agent.